 This week's Fantasy Index Redrafter is available now.

 Log in to view it online, or wait for e-mail delivery in a few minutes.
-The Fantasy Index Redrafter includes season-long cheat sheet rankings, projections and depth charts -- plus a brief look back at the week 1 games, and short first-glance previews of the coming Week 2 matchups.
+The Fantasy Index Redrafter includes season-long cheat sheet rankings, projections and depth charts -- plus a brief look back at important developments from week 6 games, and short first-glance previews of this week's matchups.

 Add a Comment

 Already a registered user?
 Please sign in to add comments.